 When you find your purple cow/zebra, whatever, you’re ready to put pen to paper.

-Focus on benefits (not features).
+Focus on benefits (not features)

-If you’ve read my blog or attended any one of my classes, you know that I’m a big believer in the selfish nature of people and their time.
+I’m a big believer in the selfish nature of people and their time.

 It stands to reason.